 The first electronic television was invented in 1927 by a 21-year-old inventor named Philo Taylor Farnsworth.
 There was only one line on the screen.
 The first-ever television station started working in 1928 and by 1931 approximately 25 television stations in the United States were running.
-Television soon became it of mass-communication technology!
+Television soon became a pillar of mass communication technology!

-Today televisions are becoming essentials to every household.
-With companies like Samsung, SONY, and LG producing TVs that are more affordable than ever and amazing features.
+Today televisions are becoming essential to every household.
+Companies like Samsung, SONY, and LG produce TVs that are more affordable than ever and have more amazing features every year.

 What to look for when buying a TV?

-Here is the ultimate guideline to getting the right TV for your place!
+Here is the ultimate guide to getting the right TV for your place!

 What is your budget?